Localization for THH(ku) and the topological Hochschild and cyclic homology of Waldhausen categories: Weakly exact functors

 \begin{thm} Let $\aC$ and $\aD$ be simplicially enriched Waldhausen categories and let $\phi \colon \aC\to \aD$ be a functor that is simplicially enriched and based weakly exact.
-Then we have a zigzag of spectrally enriched functors, with the leftward arrow a DK-equivalence.
+Then we have zigzags of (simplicial or multisimplicial) spectrally enriched functors, with the leftward arrow a DK-equivalence.

 \end{thm}